Why the fat loss plan you’re following isn’t working.

 Sometimes, foods you don’t enjoy can be supplemented.
 I encourage taking necessary supplements to address deficiencies.
 Then, make changes to your diet to eradicate the need for supplementation.

-I’ve seen several forms of fat loss supplementation.
+I’ve seen several forms of fake fat loss supplementation.
 Some are pills, often called thermogenic aids.
 Some are “naturally occurring” like green tea extract or L-Carnitine.
 Some are aimed at being ketogenic (exclusively using fat for energy) like bulletproof coffee.

 Thermogenic aids are stimulants.
 They cause your body temperature to rise (hence thermo-genic).
 This burns a marginal number of extra calories while in effect, but not nearly enough to make a noticeable difference.